meltoner/agrofelis/README.md

 ![Agrofelis wheels forks design and fabrication figures highlights](components/vehicle-forks/_figures/highlights_vehicle-forks.jpg)

-## Agrofelis steering system design and fabrication
+## Agrofelis Steering System Design and Fabrication

 The [Agrofelis steering system design and fabrication](components/vehicle-steering) document delves into the intricacies of the Agrofelis vehicle's steering system.
 The design rationale, structural elements, feedback mechanisms and the custom PCB board are all presented and documented in detail.
 The document encompasses source code files, key design metrics, schematics, 3D printed assets, laser-cut NC files and photographs, offering a view of the fabricated components and manufacturing steps in a progressive manner.
 The steering module of Agrofelis enables it to make a tight 1-meter turn radius and its design minimizes the overall footprint of the vehicle.
 The document also contains a list of components and indicative suppliers that comprise the bill and material information of the steering module.
 Finally, the documentation provides an overview of the implemented driver software, its classes, and their relations.